 The most important step is to save your slide!
 Make sure you Save or Update your slide after making any changes.
 If you navigate away from your slide (even if it’s to another slide) you may lose all of your hard work.
 So be sure to save, save, save!

 After saving, you can move on and work on other slides or sliders.

 Using Your Slider

-To add your fabulous slider to any post or page use the Revolution Slider shortcode that you created earlier.
-This shortcode can be found by clicking on the Revolution Slider menu item in your dashboard.
-The shortcode should look like [rev_slider alias] based on the alias you gave the slider when you created it.
+To add your fabulous slider to any post or page use the Slider Revolution shortcode that you created earlier.
+This shortcode can be found by clicking on the Slider Revolution menu item in your dashboard.
+The shortcode should look like [rev_slider alias] based on the alias you gave the slider when you first created it.

 Just paste the shortcode into your post or page content.
 Or if your theme supports additional slider locations you can add the shortcode there too.
 Some WordPress themes even include special modules for the slider.
 For example, the Total Multipurpose WordPress Theme includes Slider Revolution and with the built-in page builder you can add sliders to any post or page simply by inserting a Slider Revolution module.
 All you have to do is add the module, select a slider from the dropdown (it will show a list of all the sliders you’ve already created), insert and then drag & drop the slider into place.
 Easy right?

 We believe Slider Revolution is one of the easiest premium slider plugins to use, especially since they offer a number of free templates (and even more premium templates if you purchase your own license for the plugin), an easy to use visual editor, and tons of built-in features so you don’t have to know CSS to style your slides (buttons, fonts, colors and more are already there!).
 It get’s a solid 5 stars and in our opinion you’ll be hard-pressed to find a better slider plugin.